Transformation Double Categories Associated to 2-Group Actions: Transformation Double Category for a 2-Group Action

 The 2-morphisms correspond to squares of the form (\ref{eq:squaredef}) for which the vertical morphisms are identities.
 These must be of the form $\squaremor{(1_G,\chi),f}$, since the horizontal source of $\squaremor{(\gamma,\chi),f}$ is $(\gamma,x) = Id_x$, and thus $\gamma = 1_G$.
 Moreover, since the target $(\partial(\chi) \gamma, y) = (\partial(\chi),y) = Id_y$, we must also have that $\partial(\chi) = 1_G$.
 So only 2-endomorphisms of the identity of $\G$ enter as 2-morphisms.

 The vertical target is then the horizontal morphism

-When $\gamma_i = 1_G$, the horizontal and vertical composition rules (\ref{eq:squarehorizcomp}) and (\ref{eq:squarevertcomp}) just amount to multiplication in $H$: that is, by the composition of 2-endomorphisms of the identity. \end{proof}
+When $\gamma_1$ and $\gamma_2$ in (\ref{eq:squarehorizcomp}) and (\ref{eq:squarevertcomp}) are both equal to $1_G$, these horizontal and vertical composition rules just amount to multiplication in $H$, that is, the composition of 2-endomorphisms of the identity. \end{proof}

-Intuitively, this says that the 2-morphisms with source $f$ correspond exactly to the endomorphisms $(1_G,\chi)$ of $1_G$ in $\G$.
+Intuitively, this says that the 2-morphisms with source $f$ in $H(\C \wquot \G)$ correspond exactly to the endomorphisms $(1_G,\chi)$ of $1_G$ in $\G$.
 In the language of crossed modules, they correspond to $\chi \in ker(\partial)$.
-The target is found by precomposing $f$ with the endomorphisms of $x$ these give from the natural transformations $\Phi_{(1_G,\chi)}$.
+The target of such a 2-morphism is found by precomposing $f$ with the endomorphisms of $x$ given by the natural transformations $\Phi_{(1_G,\chi)}$.
 Clearly, these labels $\chi$ for 2-morphisms sourced at $f$ will be the same for all $f$.
 Depending on the precise details of the action $\Phi$, all such 2-morphisms might be endomorphisms of $f$ itself, or the targets might all be different from $f$ and from each other.
 This is the type of information about the action $\Phi$ which is captured by $H(\C \wquot \G)$.

 \begin{theorem} The vertical 2-category $V(\C \wquot \G)$ of the transformation double category associated to a 2-group action has the same objects and 1-morphisms as $\C^{(0)} \wquot \G^{(0)}$.
 Given an object $x \in \C$ and $\gamma,\gamma' \in G$ such that $\gamma \act x = \gamma' \act x$, there will be a 2-morphism from $(\gamma,x)$ to $(\gamma',x)$ for each $\chi$ such that $\Phi_{(\gamma,\chi)}(x) = Id_{\gamma \act x}$ and $\gamma'= \partial(\chi)\gamma$. \end{theorem} \begin{proof} The objects and 1-morphisms are those of the vertical category, which is $\C^{(0)} \wquot \G^{(0)}$ by Theorem \ref{thm:transposetransform}.